Breaks, part-time and withdrawal from training

-Trainees on an approved break in training for the entire training year must pay the annual break-in-training fee to maintain their training record.
-Half-time fees apply when only one semester/rotation (or less than 6 months training) is to be completed over the whole training year.
+Trainees on an approved break in training for the entire training year must pay an annual fee (Band E, 0–2.99 months of training to be completed in training year) to maintain their training record.
+Part-time fees apply when less than 9 months of training over the whole training year is to be completed

 While on a break in training, trainees are able to undertake the following: